KHEngineering/RoboRio/controls/controls.md

   - Continuous Blinking  = Catastrophic Unrecoverable Error, FileSystem is corrupt, use Seial to Debug and Contact NI
   - Off - RoboRio booted up correctly, no errors

-* COMM = green means robot code.
-Red means comms with DS, but no robot code.
+* COMM = green means robot code is running.
+Red means comms with DS, but no robot code, or robot code crashed.

 * RSL = solid means powered, but disabled.
 Blinking means enabled.

-* Radio = Inactive for FRC
+* Radio = Inactive for FRC 2015

 ---